ek822/UpKnight/README.md

-# UpKnight
-# About: A file integrity monitoring tooling to ensure consistency and trustworthiness of user data
+# UpKnight is a file integrity monitoring tooling to ensure consistency and trustworthiness of user data
 # IN-PROGRESS...